github/hackathons/.github/ISSUE_TEMPLATE/AddNewTipsandTricks.md

 ---

-What do you want to add a tip or trick or make a change to the documentation?
+Do you want to add a tip or trick or make a change to the documentation?
 Head to the [Discussions](https://github.com/github/hackathons/discussions) and ask your questions there 😄

 If it's something specific you don't want to ask the community, open an issue, but please start with the [Discussions](https://github.com/github/hackathons/discussions) first!